 The VXLAN status should Configured after a short time

 Now if we navigate over to Networking & Security > Installation > Logical Network Preparation > VXLAN Transport, we should see the VTEP addresses assigned to each host

 Also if we go look at our vDS, we will see that another VMkernel portgroup was created.
 This what the VTEPs connect to.

 Assign a Segment ID Pool and Multicast Range

 Navigate back over to Networking & Security > Installation > Logical Network Preparation > Segment ID.
 This is where we will create the VXLAN Network Identifiers (VNI).
 These are the numbers that are assigned to logical switches as they are deployed.
 You must specify a segment ID pool for each NSX manager to isolate your traffic.

 The range starts at 5000 and ends at 16777216.
 Make sure your segment IDs do not overlap any other NSX install that you might have.
 Also, you should not create more than 10,000 VNIs in a singe vCenter because vCenter limits the number of portgroups on a vDS to 10,000.

 Specify your range.
 Click OK

 Now you have your segment IDs

-With in the GUI you can only create on range of segment IDs but by using NSX API you can create multiple segment ID ranges.
+Within the GUI you can only create one range of segment IDs but by using NSX API you can create multiple segment ID ranges.
 If you want to do that here is the command syntax: